Official Society Show & Sale Regulations

 Bull calves at foot must be properly identified, birth notified and eligible for registration in the Herd Book.

 Heifer calves at foot must be registered in the Herd Book unless otherwise stated.
-In the Autumn sales all calves born after 31 March must be sold with their dam.
-In the Spring sales all calves born after 31 July must be sold with their dam.
+In the Autumn and Spring sales all calves must be sold with their dam unless they are 6 months old on the day of te show.

 Females of unknown pedigree, but accepted, by inspection, as being of True Highland type, are eligible for entry in Appendix B of the Highland Cattle Herd Book.
 Only female progeny out of Appendix females, and by registered Highland bulls, are eligible for entry in the Herd Book.
 Female calves from Appendix B cows are entered into Appendix A of the Herd Book, and female calves of Appendix A cows are entered into the Herd Book proper.
 No male progeny out of Appendix females can be accepted for entry in the Herd Book.
 Highland Cattle accepted for entry into either of the appendices are identified by the addition of the suffix 'B' or 'A' to the ear tag denoting the appropriate appendix.